Nettleham

-Nettleham is a large village and civil parish within the West Lindsey district of Lincolnshire, England, 4 mi north-east from the city of Lincoln between the A46 and A158.
+Nettleham is a village and civil parish within the West Lindsey district of Lincolnshire, England, 4 mi north-east of Lincoln between the A46 and A158.

-The population of the civil parish was 3,437 at the 2011 census.

 History

 The now-demolished Bishop's Manor House at Nettleham was the property of Edith of Wessex, wife of Edward the Confessor and later Empress Matilda, daughter of King Henry I, before passing into the possession of the Bishops of Lincoln, who enlarged it to create a Bishop's Palace appropriate to one of the country's most important Sees.
 On 7 February 1301 King Edward I was staying in the Bishop's Palace when he created his son Edward (later King Edward II) as the first Prince of Wales.
 The building was damaged during the Lincolnshire Rising of 1536 and completely demolished by 1650, only traces of foundations remaining on the site now called Bishop's Palace Field.

 The parish church of All Saints dates from the Saxon period, with medieval and 19th century additions.
 It is now in the benefice of Nettleham with Riseholme and Grange de Lings.

 Within the church's graveyard is a headstone in memory of Thomas Gardiner, a post-boy murdered hereabouts by two highway robbers in January 1733.
 The inscription declares he was 'barbarously murdered' aged 19.
 The robbers - two brothers by the name of Hallam - committed another murder near Faldingworth before being arrested.
 They were convicted of murder at Lincoln and executed at the site of their crimes.
 (Thomas Gardiner's headstone declares he was killed on 3 January 1732 since at the time Britain used the Julian Calendar.)

 The Royal Society for Nature Conservation (RSNC) had been based in Nettleham but moved to Newark-on-Trent in 1999.
-The site became the home of the WATCH Trust for Environmental Conservation, but this also moved to Newark a few years ago.
+The site became the home of the WATCH Trust for Environmental Conservation, but this also moved to Newark a few years later.

+Demography

+In the 2021 Office for National Statistics Census of Population and Housing, the civil parish of Nettleham's population was reported as 4,128.
+The population of the civil parish was 3,437 at the 2011 census.